MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/as-android/other/index.md

 # Other articles about Android Studio targeting Android

-Articles about Android Studio targeting Android, for Managed Partners, other than initial IDE setup.
+Articles about Android Studio targeting Android, other than initial IDE setup, for Managed Partners.

 ### In this section